 - Click to get your free printable game <<<<<<download

 - Carefully cut apart on the lines.
-This is the paper cutter we use instead of a scissors.
+Try this awesome paper cutter instead of a scissors.
 Works much better!

 It is super simple to play.

 You just use the lovely pictures of animals, insects, and plants to create different chains.
 You can make them long or make them short.